Yo Murphy is the only football player ever to play in the CFL, NFL, XFL, WLAF, & NFL Europe.

-Interesting aside, Kevin Harlan, Bill Maas, and Matt Millen were on the call for FOX.
+Interesting aside, Kevin Harlan, Bill Maas, and Matt Millen were on the NFL announcers on the call for FOX.
 Man, they really threw some resources into the league and I loved it.
 Walt Coleman was the head ref.

 Anywho, this was only the SECOND football world championship that Murphy had collected in three years as a pro.

 In 1994, he won a Grey Cup championship with the BC Lions of the Canadian Football League.

 That year, he contributed 31 recs, for 510 yards, and 2 TUDS.

 But Yo Murphy wanted MO – he wanted to play in the NFL.
 So he toiled away in NFL Europe from 1996 to 1999, winning the aforementioned World Bowl MVP, and becoming one of the best WR in the league.